 An aquarium is another option that will certainly keep the bedding inside the habitat, but the glass sides do reduce air flow.
 If you choose to use an aquarium, be sure to you use a screen lid on top to ensure some ventilation and prevent your hamster from escaping.

-Bigger is always better, but according to St. Francis Animal Hospital, you should try to provide a cage that has at least 19 square inches of floor space per hamster, so there is sufficient room to move around, as well as room for all the accessories you'll need to add.
+Bigger is always better, but according to Animal Health Care Center of Hershey, you should try to provide a cage that has at least 19 square inches of floor space per hamster, so there is sufficient room to move around, as well as room for all the accessories you'll need to add.
 Bar spacing should be close enough that your hamster can't squeeze his head through and escape, and any doors should have locking mechanisms.
 Avoid cages with plastic bars that can be easily chewed.

 Your pet will need about three to four inches of bedding in his habitat so he can burrow.
 Aspen shavings or recycled newspaper are some of the safest bedding choices for your pet.
 Avoid pine and cedar shavings because they give off unhealthy fumes.

 Every hamster habitat needs some accessories to make it a suitable home.

 - Food dish and water bottle: Use a heavy, ceramic dish that won't tip over, and opt for a water bottle with a drinking tube, so your pet can have fresh water that isn't filled with bedding and poop.

 - Exercise wheel: Hamsters need a lot of exercise, and a wheel gives them the best opportunity for exercising in their confined environments.
 To prevent injuries, choose a solid wheel rather than an open wire wheel.
 You'll also find a variety of other exercise toys available to use inside or outside of your pet's cage.